nicoleslaw/iterative-writing/README.md

 ## Contact

-For bugs, typos, and feature requests, please submit a GitHub issue or send me a pull request.
+For bugs, typos, and feature requests, please create a GitHub issue or send me a pull request.
 If you have any questions about the project, feel free to email me at nicole at swellcontent.com.